IN THIS MODULE, TRUSTEES WILL EXPLORE:

 - School Boards

 - Fellow trustees and student trustees

 - The Ministry of Education’s official account and political staff

 - Faculties of Education and Education Researchers

 Often, the hardest part of maintaining social media accounts is creating great content.
 It is quite likely that you already stumble on plenty of interesting and educational pieces to link to in your everyday life.
 These can include: news releases, official school board letters and statements, new board campaigns and initiatives, great videos you’ve come across, or sharing of your followers’ content and live-tweeting at events.
 Here are some helpful tips for deciding what to share online:

 - Become a participant (not just an observer).
-Comment on a trending twitter hashtag or ask a question to others.
+Comment on a trending twitter hashtag related to education or ask a question to others.
 Share information that will start a rich and engaging conversation.

 - Define your own key messages: the information you want to get across.
 Before each tweet or communication, ensure your post is in line with your overall key messages as an elected member of your board.

 - Stick to the following content principles.
 These are the qualities that will keep your content interesting: